Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models

-The rationale of the TPQ method is to find a pure state that faithfully captures the equilibrium properties of a quantum system at finite temperature as accurately as possible.
-A TPQ state is constructed as follows.
+The rationale of the TPQ method is to find a pure state that faithfully captures the equilibrium properties of a quantum system at finite temperature as accurately as possible using microcanonical TPQ states with well defined energy, constructed as follows.
 First, one generates a random state

-For simplicity, $\{|i\rangle\}$ is usually taken as the set of products states of individual spins.
-The distribution of energy in $\left|\psi_{0}\right\rangle$ is proportional to the density of states
+For simplicity, $\{|i\rangle\}$ is usually taken as the set of product states of individual spins.
+The distribution of energy in $\left|\phi_{0}\right\rangle$ is proportional to the density of states

-where $s(u;N)$ is the entropy density, which converges to the $N$-independent one $s(u;\infty)$ as $N\rightarrow\infty$, where $N$ is the number of sites on the lattice \cite{sugiura_thermal_2012}.
+where $s(u;N)$ is the entropy density, which converges to a function of the energy density, $s(u;\infty)$, in the thermodynamic limit \cite{sugiura_thermal_2012}.